tc39/proposal-function-implementation-hiding/README.md

 $ node --no-fn-tostring myapp.js
 ```

-or in the browser, using a whole-pragma such as
+or in the browser, using a whole-page pragma such as

 ```html
 <meta http-equiv="script-tostring" content="off">